isomerpages/pa-cdcse/_what-we-do/Sustainability/Sustainable Living @ South East.md

 <u>Capability Building Workshop (2-3hrs)</u>

 The workshop aims to:

-Increase participants awareness of environmental challenges and issues;
+1)&nbsp;&nbsp;&nbsp;&nbsp; Raise participants’ awareness of environmental challenges and issues;

-Impart knowledge in sustainability for participants to make informed decisions achieving lasting environmental change; and Build participant’s’ capabilities to organise effective environmental projects.
+2)&nbsp;&nbsp;&nbsp;&nbsp; Provide knowledge in sustainability to participants to enable informed decision making for lasting environmental change; and

+3)&nbsp;&nbsp;&nbsp;&nbsp; Enhance participant’s’ capabilities to organise effective environmental projects.

-<u> Sustainability Living Grant </u>
+## Sustainability Living Grant

-To empower our community partners to take ownership of the environment and to facilitate growth plans in the Eco-space, the Sustainable Living Grant will support green initiatives with up to $10,000 per environmental project.
-The grant can support both new initiatives as well as, ongoing initiatives that are looking to scale up current efforts, focusing on the following:
+In order to empower our community partners to take ownership of the environment facilitate growth in the Eco-space, the Sustainable Living Grant will provide support of up to $10,000 per environmental project.
+This grant is available for both new initiatives and ongoing projects seeking to scale up current efforts, with a focus on the following areas:
 1. Reducing Waste,
 2. Conserving Energy and Water,
 3. Increasing Food Sustainability and